aryan-t22/FunctionApp/README.md

 precision.
 Since the first n terms of a Fourier Series are also a function, this can be used to determine how accurate the series is at approximating the function.

+## *Achieved Stretch Goals:*
+- Adjusted the polynomial class to correctly represent the degree of a polynomial

 ## *Acknowledgements of code used in the course:*
 The Phase 1 Console UI was heavily inspired by the provided CPSC 210 teller app, with its functionalities extended and modified for the purposes of this project.